Understanding Transmission Costs in Your Power Bill4 min read

 What is transmission?

 Transmission is the bulk transfer of electrical energy from generating power plants to electrical substations located near demand centers.
-The U.S. electric transmission grid consists of more than 200,000 miles of extra high-voltage transmission lines (230 Kilovolts and greater).
+The U.S. electric transmission grid consists of more than 200,000 miles of extra high-voltage transmission lines (230 kilovolts and greater).
 Electricity travels at nearly the speed of light, arriving at a destination at almost the same moment it is produced.
 Transmission lines, when interconnected with each other, become transmission networks, typically referred to as “power grids” or simply “the grid.”

 Transmission is distinct from power distribution, which is the local wiring between high-voltage substations and customers.
 Transmission infrastructure may be owned, operated and maintained by electric utilities or independent transmission owners.

-What are transmission rates and how are they set?
+What are transmission rates, and how are they set?

-A second transmission related cost in PJM is the Transmission Enhancement Charge.
-In PJM’s Regional Transmission Enhancement Plan (RTEP), PJM “identifies transmission system upgrades and enhancements to provide for the operational, economic, and reliability requirements of PJM customers”.
+A second transmission-related cost in PJM is the Transmission Enhancement Charge.
+In PJM’s Regional Transmission Enhancement Plan (RTEP), PJM “identifies transmission system upgrades and enhancements to provide for the operational, economic, and reliability requirements of PJM customers.”
 The Transmission Enhancement charge compensates the transmission owners responsible for developing these projects.
 The costs of these projects are allocated across the zones based on a net benefit analysis by PJM.
 These charges can result in a credit if the transmission owner includes these costs in their NITS rates such as with PSEG.

-Changes to the transmission rates are approved by the Federal Energy Regulatory Commission (FERC) and charged to a customer’s retail supplier by PJM or to the utility if they are responsible for collecting those charges.
+Changes to the transmission rates are submitted to the Federal Energy Regulatory Commission (FERC) and charged to a customer’s retail supplier by PJM or to the utility if they are responsible for collecting those charges.
 In MD, NJ, DC, DE and IL, the retail supplier is responsible for collecting both charges while in Ohio, the utilities are responsible for collecting them.
 In Pennsylvania, First Energy utilities (METED, PENELEC, West Penn Power, Penn Power) and PECO collect Transmission Enhancement Charges and the retail supplier collects NITS.

 What have historical NITS rates been?